joey-qytyku/OS-90-fixed/Journal.md

 To emphasize the fact that this is a rewrite, maybe I should change the style.
 I can do anything I want to.
 My choice to imitate the Win32 style, at least at first, was arbitrary.

 I like using the Whatever_Case style, but maybe I should just go back to the snake_case.
-It looks good with acronyms, which do not need to be capitalized, and is very readable.
-Most importantly This_Case is much easier to type that snake_case and does not require excessive pressing of the shift key.
+It looks good with acronyms, which do not need to be capitalized, and is very readable

 typedef struct and typdef enum should no longer be used.
 Always use a simple struct or enum to prevent any kind of confusion as to what that type actually is.